MicrosoftDocs/azure-docs/articles/storage-actions/storage-tasks/storage-task-quickstart-portal.md

 # Quickstart: Create, assign, and run a storage task

 In this quickstart, you learn how to use the [Azure portal](https://portal.azure.com/) to create a storage task and assign it to an Azure Storage account.
 Then, you'll review the results of the run.
-The storage task applies a legal hold to any container which contains one or more Microsoft Word documents.
+The storage task applies a time-based immutability policy any Microsoft Word documents that exist in the storage account.

 > [!IMPORTANT]
 > Azure Storage Actions is currently in PREVIEW and is available these [regions](../overview.md#supported-regions).